raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Values for the Keepalive Interval

-For the keepalive interval value, lower values result in higher volume keepalive traffic.
+For the keepalive interval value, lower values result in a higher volume of keepalive traffic.
 Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a DSO Session open for the same length of time